pleb/blog/posts/minimal-nextjs-blog-part2-post-links.md

 }
 ```

-If you're wondering why I'm using a `string` for my date, well it's because the data returned by `getStaticProps` must be JSON serialisable, and because JSON has never had a right answer for the `Date` type - it's not allowed.
+If you're wondering why I use a `string` for my date, well, because the data returned by `getStaticProps` must be JSON serialisable, and because JSON has never had a suitable answer for the `Date` type - it's not allowed.

-Although categories are somewhat optional, I won't denote it as such, aka `?`, and I'll represent such a situation as an empty array.
-This saves checking whether categories exist and generally makes code easier to read.
+Although categories are kind of optional, I won't denote it as such, aka `?`.
+I represent such a situation as an empty array.
+Making collections empty verse undefined saves checking whether the collection is defined and makes code easier to read.

-Ah, I need some props for my `IndexPage` component, and as most would have guessed by now, it's going to contain a collection of blog posts in the form of `IBlogMetadata[]`.
-This will do it:
+Ah, I need some props for my `IndexPage` component, and as most would have guessed by now, it contains a collection of blog post metadata and looks like this:

 ```ts
 interface IIndexProps {